LogicTronixInc/KR260-DPU-TRD-Vitis-AI-3.0/DPU-B4096-architecture/Firmware-DTBO-BIN-JSON/README.md

 3. pl.dtsi - Device tree generated from XSA.
 This file is not needed to copy to KR260, it is just for reference.
 4. shell.json - json file.

+## How to Load fimrware in KR260- Petalinux boot image?
-**You have to copy BIN, DTBO and JSON into KR260 board's /lib/firmware/xilinx/kr260-dou-trd-b4096 directory and then load it by xmutil loadapp command**
+Create **/lib/firmware/xilinx/kr260-dpu-trd-b4096** directory in KR260 Board ,  then copy BIN, DTBO and JSON into KR260 board's **/lib/firmware/xilinx/kr260-dpu-trd-b4096** directory and then load it by ***xmutil loadapp command***.

 ** Here is again the detail Hackster.io Tutorial:** https://www.hackster.io/LogicTronix/kria-kr260-dpu-trd-vivado-flow-vitis-ai-3-0-tutorial-0085fd